PettaBoy/VirtualMusicKeyboard/README.txt

 General MIDI specifications.
 Thus, channel 9 is used for playing percussion instruments.

 This keyboard also comes with a metronome inside it.
 Just press start to activate it, and stop to deactivate.
-This metronome uses beeps to indicate tempo.
+This metronome uses beeps by default to indicate tempo, but you can change the mode to percussion as well.
 You can change the bpm and time signature of the metronome.
 This metronome is only a minimal one.
 There are plans to expand the metronome features in the future.

 Known Issues
 ------------

-Whenever a key is pressed to play a corresponding note in the keyboard, the key will play multiple times.
-This is a feature of the
-GUI code used for this program, and a workaround has not been found for this yet, unfortunately.

 Contributions and Contact
 -------------------------